shoekla/Machine-Learning-Workshop/README.md

 * Features: the movie attributes that we acquired for various films
 * Labels: our corresponding rating towards that film
 * Testing Dataset: movie attributes from a movie not in the 'features' list (only needed to test the model not to train it)

+### Let's build a simple model using scikit learn

+For a Model to perform the best it can it needs:

+* A large dataset
+* A quality dataset

 Importing Libraries
 ```sh